Public Hosting (Web Hosting)

 Public Hosting is a Folder Setting, which means you can toggle it individually on a per-folder basis.
-You must be a Site Admin or Folder Admin for the relevant folder.
+You must be a Site administrator or Folder Admin for the relevant folder.

-Here are the steps to activate Public Hosting (Web Hosting) mode in a folder:
+To activate Public Hosting (Web Hosting) mode for a folder:

 1. Navigate to a folder you would like to activate as a web server and click on the folder settings icon.
 Click on the Publicly serve (web hosting) setting.